 Fasciae and Ligaments of the Abdominal Wall

-Overlying, the muscular layers of the abdominal wall are two layers of fatty tissue, the subcutaneous tissue.
-These subcutaneous tissues make up the superficial fascia of the abdominal wall, but change their names at the level of the umbilicus to Camper’s fascia (superficially) and Scarpa’s fascia (which is a deep membranous layer closely opposing the deep or investing fascia).
-The membranous layer of the superficial fascia, Scarpa’s fascia, continues inferiorly into the perineal region as the superficial perineal fascia (or Colles’ fascia) and terminates before reaching the thigh.
+Overlying the muscular layers of the abdominal wall are two layers of fatty tissue, forming the subcutaneous tissue.
+These subcutaneous tissues make up the superficial fascia of the abdominal wall, but change their names at the level of the umbilicus to Camper’s fascia (superficially) and Scarpa’s fascia.
+The latter is a deep membranous layer closely opposing the deep or investing fascia which continues inferiorly into the perineal region as the superficial perineal fascia (or Colles’ fascia) and terminates before reaching the thigh.

 The intra-abdominal or the endoabdominal fascia is a membranous sheet of varying thickness lining the internal aspect of the deep muscular layer of the abdominal wall.
-It has two layers, a relatively firm layer lining the deep surface of the deepest muscular layer of abdominal wall, called the transversalis fascia and a second layer which blends with the parietal peritoneum and it is more flexible than the transversalis fascia.
-Between this layer and the transversalis fascia is a variable amount of adipose tissue, the extraperitoneal fat.
+It has two layers, a relatively firm one lining the deep surface of the deepest muscular layer of abdominal wall, called the transversalis fascia and a second layer which blends with the parietal peritoneum.
+The second one is more flexible than the transversalis fascia.
+Between these two layers there is a variable amount of adipose tissue, the extraperitoneal fat.